-A party wishing to use the Appeal procedure must notify the NSA in writing of the matter(s) which give rise to the Appeal.
-The NSA in its absolute discretion will consider whether or not the matters raised are items that the Appeal Tribunal can properly consider and if it does then notification should be given to the Breed Society informing that Society of the complaints so that it can be aware of the matters to which it must address its response.
+A party wishing to use the Appeal Procedure must notify the BIAC in writing of the matter(s) which give rise to the Appeal.
+The BIAC in its absolute discretion will consider whether or not the matters raised are items that the Appeal Tribunal can properly consider and if it does then notification should be given to the Society informing the Society of the complaints so that it can be aware of the matters to which it must address its response.